1. Are we again at the economic downturn?

-Whether the Greek problem would hit Asia as hard as Europe, I think nobody can predict clearly.
+2. Whether the Greek problem would hit Asia as hard as Europe, I think nobody can predict clearly.
 Giving current conditions, the clear advice is people should act more prudently.
-But does the government act in similar note?
+But does the government act on the similar note?
 It seems to spend lavishly as GE is coming very soon.

-People is advise to spend less on luxury items to ensure that they have enough in the bank as a buffer if they are thrown out of work in time of economic crisis.
+3. People are advised to spend less on luxury items to ensure that they have enough in the bank as a buffer if they are thrown out of work in the time of economic crisis.
 Banker has told us to determine the debts and assess the varied interest rates we paid.

-The principle is to cut on the amount of expensive money, hold on to cheap money and maximize free money.
-High interest credit cards are the most expensive money in most people budget.
+4. The principle is to cut on the amount of expensive money, hold on to cheap money and maximize free money.
+High-interest credit cards are the most expensive money in most people budget.
 The most cost-efficient way to use them is to pay off the balance each month.

-Invest in mutual fund if you don’t know which stock to buy since most of us are not real investors.
+6. Invest in the mutual fund if you don’t know which stock to buy since most of us are not real investors.

 What Tun Mahathir Says?